 Help us to help your child

-Please ensure that your child comes to school as frequently as they can.
+Please ensure that your child comes to school everyday.
 This is your legal responsibility.
 Those children who come to school regularly make much better progress then those who don’t.
 Any child who has time off school for whatever reason misses important teaching and a great deal of work.

 This absence must be followed by a note of explanation when your child returns to school.
 If your child is away for three days you must keep the school informed by telephone.
 After three days the school will require a letter and medical card.